ericclack/pygamezero_pacman/doc/part3.rst

 Part 3
 ======

-In part 3 we're going to get Pac-Man eating the food on the screen, make him turn properly as we move him about the world, and add collision detection for the ghosts.
-Finally we'll add the next level.
+In part 3 we're going to let Pac-Man eat the food on the screen, make him turn properly as we move him about the world, and add collision detection for the ghosts.
+Finally we'll add code to move the next level when all of the food is eaten.

 Food for Pac-Man
 ----------------